 - Use of a Representative (IMM 5476), if applicable

-- Authority to release personal information to a designated individual (IMM 5475), if applicable.
+- If applicable, permit to release personal information to a designated individual (IMM 5475).

 Step 4 - Pay the Fees